 It’s also important not to overlook events like company picnics and holiday parties.
 These give caregivers a chance to meet in person, share stories, and find encouragement.
 This increased camaraderie and community is significant for the overall health and success of your agency.

-Caregiver burnout is evident and growing within the industry as workload increases, not to mention it makes hard-found retention even more volatile for home care agencies.
+Caregiver burnout is evident and growing within the industry as workload increases.
+It also makes hard-found retention even more volatile for home care agencies.

 It’s essential to support your employees now in ways that are effective and long-lasting.